jamesWalker55/comfyui-various/README.md

 **Note:** This repo also contains nodes for my own personal use, **these nodes are very likely useless to anyone else so I recommend skipping those files**.
 See [Available Nodes] for more details.

-## Available Nodes

-Each `comfyui_*.py` file contains a group of nodes of similar purpose.
-This repo is still in early stages so I can't write documentation for each file yet - have a look at the code for each file to see what they are for.

-Some files contain nodes for my own personal use, and are likely completely useless to anyone else.
-The following files should be skipped:

-- `comfyui_batch_io.py`
-- `comfyui_group_io.py`

 ## Installation

 ### Method 1 (Recommended): Download each file individually